What is a sewer backup?

 If the upstairs toilet is plugged but the kitchen sink still works, it’s a house plumbing backup.

-If a lateral sewer backup, all the house plumbing is plugged.
+If it is a lateral sewer backup, all the house plumbing is plugged.
 If you put any water down the drain, it will come out of the lowest part of the basement.
 You need to either call the City or a plumber.

 In main sewer line backups, wastewater will be coming into your house, regardless if you use water or not.
 Call City Hall at 306-445-1700 to report the problem.